-You will have four lessons per week in the subject, two with each teacher; at the moment one teacher focuses on the coursework module and the other on the exam module.
+You will have four lessons per week in the subject, two with each teacher.
 You will normally get one piece of homework from each teacher per week.
 For coursework this is often a creative writing task and for the exam it is often an essay based on textual analysis.
 However you may also be asked to carry out your own linguistic research, complete questions or prepare presentations for the rest of the class.